 In order to ensure that stakeholders are identified and engaged in an effective manner, the project will develop and implement a Stakeholder Engagement Plan (SEP) for both the construction and operational phases.
-The SEP will detail the plan for engagement, which will take account of UAE Federal and Umm Al Quwain regulations, to facilitate dialogue with communities, whilst outlining a suitable grievance mechanism to allow feedback from community or stakeholders to be raised in a clear process.
+The SEP will detail the plan for engagement and will ensure that dialogue with communities is maintained, whilst outlining a suitable grievance mechanism to allow community complaints to be raised in a clear process.

-This SEP will be aligned with UAE Federal and Umm Al Quwain requirements and where applicable international best practices, such as the IFC handbook on Stakeholder Engagement, which provides a typical benchmark for stakeholder engagement within the financial industry for project finance lenders.
+This SEP will be based on international best practices, such as the IFC handbook on Stakeholder Engagement, which provides a typical benchmark for stakeholder engagement within the financial industry for project finance lenders.